 Hugh MacIntosh and Partners L A MacIntosh

 Founded by Hugh MacIntosh (1875-1950), the practice continued after his death at 33-35 High Street, Croydon.
 Without citing a source, Pevsner names the architect responsible for work at St John, Carlton Hill as L A Mackintosh (sic) (LAM), who was the son of the founder and took over the practice.
-Very little is known about him, even his first names, and he does not appear in the 1911 census details for the family; the youngest child listed was only one, so either he was born after this date or was absent st boarding school,
+Very little is known about him, even his first names, and he does not appear in the 1911 census details for the family; the youngest child listed was only one, so either he was born after this date or was absent, probably at boarding school.

 Altered: Brighton and Hove, – St John, Carlton Hill (LAM – 1955-57)